guru245/nvim-studio/README.md

 cd
 mkdir .config
 ln -s ~/.local/src/nvim-studio/nvim ~/.config/nvim/
-nvim <- Ignore some errors at first run.
+nvim <- Ignore some errors on the first run.
 It will disappear in the next run.
 ```